plateaus in india

 What is India’s Oldest Plateau?

-The Peninsular Plateau, formed from the drifting of the Gondwana land, is India’s oldest landmass, characterized by broad valleys and rounded hills.
+The Peninsular Plateau, formed from the drifting of the Gondwana land, is India’s oldest landmass.
+Broad valleys and rounded hills characterize it.

 Which Plateau is Most Famous in India?

-The Deccan Plateau in southern India, situated between the Western and Eastern Ghats, stands out as the country’s most renowned plateau, encompassing the peninsular region south of the Narmada River and bordered by the Satpura and Vindhya Ranges to the north.
+The Deccan Plateau in southern India, situated between the Western and Eastern Ghats, is the country’s most renowned plateau.
+It encompasses the peninsular region south of the Narmada River and is bordered by the Satpura and Vindhya Ranges to the north.

 What is a plateau in geography?